sathomas/jsDataV.is/src/text/ch2/02-zooming-panning.md

 <figcaption>Interactive charts let users focus on data relevant to their needs.</figcaption>
 </figure>

 If you experiment with this example, you'll soon see that users cannot select an area of the chart that includes the legend.
-That may be okay for your visualization, but if it's not, the simplest solution is to create your own legend and position it off of the chart's canvas, like we did for the first example in this chapter.
+That may be okay for your visualization, but if it's not, the simplest solution is to create your own legend and position it off the chart's canvas, like we did for the first example in this chapter.

 <script>
 ;(function(){